 In May 2015 hundreds Lake County United leaders gathered and presented these goals while seeking commitments from County Board Chairman Aaron Lawlor and States Attorney Michael Nerheim to work with LCU to address these issues.
 The County Administrator has been directed by the county board to make mental health a priority for the county.

-LCU leaders are working to support efforts to reduce gun violence.
-This can be a politically polarizing issue leading to no action, which is why Lake County United is working with our Metro Industrial Areas Foundation (IAF) affiliates to pressure gun manufacturers to produce smart guns, which only allow the gun owner to use the gun.
+LCU leaders support efforts to reduce gun violence.
+This issue can be a politically polarizing issue leading to no action, which is why Lake County United is working with our Metro Industrial Areas Foundation (IAF) affiliates to pressure gun manufacturers to produce smart guns, which only allow the gun owner to use the gun.
 This reduces accidents and reduces illegal sale of guns.